-My family has already requested that I make this chicken and broccoli stir fry again soon, I think next time I may switch out the mushrooms for carrots to add a little variety – that’s the beauty of this type of dish, it’s so easy to customize to your personal taste!
+My family has already requested that I make this chicken and broccoli stir fry again soon, I think next time I may switch out the mushrooms for bell peppers to add a little variety – that’s the beauty of this type of dish, it’s so easy to customize to your personal taste!

 Chicken and Broccoli Stir Fry

 - 1 pound boneless skinless chicken breast cut into 1 inch pieces

 - 1 tablespoon + 1 teaspoon vegetable oil

 - 1 cup sliced mushrooms if you don't like mushrooms you can add more broccoli instead

 - 1/4 cup low sodium chicken broth or water

 - 1 teaspoon sugar

 - Heat 1 teaspoon of oil in a large frying pan over medium heat.
 Add the broccoli and mushrooms and cook for approximately 4 minutes or until vegetables are tender.